Surrogate neutron-capture studies with fission detection in inverse kinematics at the ESR storage ring: Experimental setup

 \section{Experimental setup}

-The experimental setup combined three complementary detector systems: a light-particle telescope for reaction-channel identification, a newly developed fission-fragment detection system downstream of the target, and a beam-like residue detector located in a dispersive section of the ESR.
-To prevent that the detectors deteriorate the ultrahigh vacuum of the ESR, all the detectors were housed in pockets behind 25~\(\mu\)m thick stainless-steel windows, through which the reaction products could go.
-A schematic overwiev of the experimental setup is presented in Figure~\ref{schem_NECTAR}.
+The experimental setup combined three complementary detector systems: a light-particle telescope for reaction-channel identification, a newly developed fission-fragment detection system downstream of the target, and a beam-like residue detector located in a dispersive section of the ESR~\cite{Rings}.
+To avoid degradation of the ultra-high vacuum, all the detectors were housed in pockets behind 25~\(\mu\)m thick stainless-steel windows, through which the reaction products could pass.
+A schematic overview of the experimental setup is presented in Figure~\ref{schem_NECTAR}.

-The full setup was used for the first time at the ESR storage ring using a stored beam of bare \(^{238}\)U\(^{92+}\) ions with an energy of 17.24~MeV/u.
+The full setup was used for the first time at the ESR using a stored beam of bare \(^{238}\)U\(^{92+}\) ions with an energy of 17.24~MeV/u.
 The beam repeatedly interacted with an internal deuterium gas-jet target, populating excited compound nuclei via the reactions